EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

-The obsidian mirror showed me my objective.
 Lutheria's instructions were typically helpful: "Wait for the uninvited pest to announce itself."

 The green light streaking across the night sky was definitely making an entrance.
-And judging by how it made my teeth itch just looking at it, probably not here to sell encyclopedias.

 I had a couple hours before impact and absolutely no idea how one ex-bard with abandonment issues was supposed to eliminate whatever was about to crater the Old woods.

 Then I heard voices through the trees and grinned.
 Four travelers, chatting like they owned the place.
-Blissfully unaware they were about to become my unwitting cleanup crew.

 Perfect.
 Sometimes the best solutions involved other people doing your job for you.
 Working for a titaness really broadened your perspective on delegation.